drakelima/AuthenticationFlow/replit.md

 ## Overview

-This is a full-stack web application built with a React frontend and Express.js backend.
+This is a full-stack Progressive Web Application (PWA) built with a React frontend and Express.js backend.
 The application uses TypeScript throughout and implements Firebase Authentication with Google sign-in.
 The project features a mobile-first design using Tailwind CSS and shadcn/ui components, with Firestore as the database for user data storage.
-The application supports both traditional email/password authentication (placeholder) and Google OAuth authentication.
+The application supports Google OAuth authentication and includes offline capabilities through service workers.

 ## User Preferences